-\$20 (Plus \$8.50 P&H) How, then, can they call on the one they have not believed in?
-And how can How, then, are one of whom they have not beard?
+How, then, can they call on the one they have not believed in?
+And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 Romans 10:14 Bringing Light to a Dark Island O Lord Jesus, forgive them, for they know not what they are doing.
-Oh, Take not away all Thy servants from Tannal Take not away Thy Worship from take not away an Triy servanas from Fanna: rake not away Thy Worship this dark island!
-O God, bring all the Tannese to love and follow Jesus! tark island: O construing and the families of were and ronow jesus.

-These were the dying words of Namuri, from Ancityum, the southernmost These were the dying words or reamin, from Aneryum, the southernmost island of the New Hebrides (modern Vanuatu).
-He had given his life to Christ island and the Christ island and the Christ island and the Christ island. island of the New Treunoes (mouern vanuaru).
-He had given his life to Christ when missionaries came to his island and thereafter his heart's desire was to when missionaires came to mis mand and mereaner his heart's desire was to share the Gospel with the cannibals of neighbouring Tanna Island, where John on, a seconson museum year very Namuri taught the Tannese about the things of God, led worship services and showed them by his own example a humble, loving Christian life.
-But a pagar Paron, a Scottish missionary, served. priest grew jealous of Namuri's increasing influence and threw a killing-stone at priest grew jeanous or a annua is increasing minience and threw a killing stone at him, afterwards beating him with a club.
-Weak and bleeding, Namuri somehow managed to get to the mission house to warn John Paton.
-They are coming to managed to get to the thission noise to warn joint ration.
+Oh, take not away all Thy servants from Tannal Take not away Thy Worship from this dark island!
+O God, bring all the Tannese to love and follow Jesus!
+These were the dying words of Namuri, from Ancityum, the southernmost These were the dying words or reamur, from Anenyum, the southernmost island of the New Hebrides (modern Vanuaru).
+He had given his life to Christ island of the New Freundes (modern vanuatu).
+Fie had given his life to Christ when missionaries came to his island and thereafter his heart's desire was to when missionaries came to ms issand and mereaner his heart's desire was to share the Gospel with the cannibals of neighbouring Tanna Island, where John Namuri taught the Tannese about the things of God, led worship services and Namuri taught the rannese about the things of God, let worship services and showed them by his own example a humble, loving Christian life.
+But a pagin Paton, a Scottish missionary, served. showed them by his own example a numble, loving Christian life.
+But a pagan priest grew jealous of Namuri's increasing influence and threw a killing-stone at priest grew jeasous or tvarnurts increasing innuence and threw a killing stone at him, afterwards beating him with a club.
+Weak and bleeding, Namuri somehow him, arrenvaries beauting that with a class, vicase and piecetting, Namuri somehow managed to get to the mission house to warn John Paton: "They are coming to managed to get to the trission nouse to warn joint ration.
 They are coming to kill you; they say, they must kill us all today, and they have begun with me."
-But God kept the attackers at bay and John tenderly cared for Namuri's wounds.
+But God kept the attackers at bay and John tenderly cared for Namuris wounds.
 A few weeks later, Namuri was well enough to resume his ministry.
-One Morning during worship, as Namuri knelt in prayer, the pagen priest attacked morning during worsing, as a wantur sner in prayer, the pagan priest attacked to the mission him with a club again, leaving him for dead.
+One morning during worship, as Namuri knelt in prayer, the pagan priest attacked morning during worship, as a vanious kneu in prayer, the pagan priest anacked him with a club again, leaving him for dead.
 Namuri crawled to the mission house and John ran to comfort him and dress his wounds.
-Namuri bore his nouse and John run to comfort min and dress his wounds.
-Warner bore his pain quietly, rejoicing that he would soon be with Jesus.
-"For Jesus' sake!" he kept repeating, and prayed for his persecutors.
+Namuri bore his nouse and John Fan to connor run and dress his wounds.
+Wanter bore his pain quietly, rejoicing that he would soon be with Jesus.
+"For Jesus' sake!" he pain quiety, rejoicing true ne would soon the with Jesus.
+For jesus sake: ne kept repeating, and prayed for his persecutors.
 At last Namuri went home to his When I see them thirsting for my blood, I just see myself when the missionary first came Lord.
-John made his coffin and dug his grave. to my island.
-I desired to murder him, as they now desire to kill me.
-Had be stryed away of such danger, I should have remained heathen; but he came, and continued to and God, I was changed to what I am.
-Now the same God that barnabasfund.org/au
+John made his coffin and dug his grave. desired to murder him, as they now desire to kill me.
+Had be stayed away 1.1 have remained beather; but he came, and continued to and to what I am.
+Now the same God that